 While determining FATF Designated Non-Financial Businesses and Professions (DNFBPs), there are also crime categories for these institutions, which can be found below.
 Each of the categories listed below is considered a definitive crime, each country can decide, according to its own domestic law, how to identify these crimes and the nature of certain elements of these crimes.

-FATF out of 40 recommendations to DNFBPs to help countries implement necessary controls over these businesses.
-Published four Recommendations, 12, 16, 24, and 25, which are as follows:
+FATF recommendations to DNFBPs to help countries implement necessary controls over these businesses.
+Published four Recommendations, 12, 16, 24, and 25, which are as follows in FATF recommend 40:

 In the specified situations, these institutions are required to apply customer due diligence and record-keeping requirements.
 For example, casinos also have to make Customer Due Diligence when customers take higher financial transactions than the specified threshold when realtors participate in their clients' transactions related to real estate trading.